How to Install Odoo on Ubuntu

 1. Switch to the odoo user with the sudo su command:

-4. Navigate to the odoo directory and create a Python virtual environment for Odoo:
+3. After cloning the source code, create a Python virtual environment for Odoo:

 python3 -m venv odoo-venv